sunshineatnoon/SunshineAtNoon.github.io/_posts/2017-05-19-Brief-Summary-on-Neural-Style-Transfer.md

 ## Arbitrary Style Transfer

 A farther step towards Multi-style transfer is arbitrary style transfer.
 Although conditional instance normalization can enable a transformer network to learn multiple styles, the transformer network's capability has to increase as the number of styles it captures.
 A super goal of style transfer is that given a content image as well as a style image, one can get the transferred image within a single feed-forward process without a pre-trained transformer network on this style.
-[Xun et al.] proposed Adaptive Instance Normalization to achieve this.
+[Xun et al.](https://arxiv.org/abs/1703.06868) proposed Adaptive Instance Normalization to achieve this.
 What we know from [Multi-style Transfer](#multi-style-transfer) is that the $$\gamma$$ and $$\beta$$ in the Instance Normalization layer can shift and scale an activation $$z$$ specific to painting style $$s$$.
 So why not just shift and scale the content image's feature map to align with the style image in the training process ?
 This Adaptive Instance Normalization does exactly this:

 $$AdaIN(x,y) = \sigma(y)(\frac{x-\mu(x)}{\sigma(x)}) + \mu(y)$$

-where $$x$$ is the feature map of the input content image. $$\mu(x)$$, $$\mu(y)$$ and $\sigma(x)$$, $$\sigma(y)$$ are the mean and standard deviation of $$x$$ and style image $$y$$.
+where $$x$$ is the feature map of the input content image. $$\mu(x)$$, $$\mu(y)$$ and $$\sigma(x)$$, $$\sigma(y)$$ are the mean and standard deviation of $$x$$ and style image $$y$$.

 Their network architecture is slightly different from the feed-forward style transfer and multi-style-transfer transfer.
 The encoder is composed of few layers of a fixed VGG-19 network.
 An AdaIN layer is used to perform style transfer in the feature space.
 A decoder is learned to invert the AdaIN output to the image spaces.